googlefonts/fontquant/README.md

 Fontquant looks into a font and quantifies what’s in it, creating a machine-readable representation of font features that it has _proven_ to work.
 It makes heavy use of the _Harfbuzz_ shaping engine to prove the functionality of font features, rather than just looking up the feature list in the font.

-The purpose of Fontquant is to provide a high-level quantifiable overview of a font’s features and quality in order to make fonts’ technical quality comparable, to make their features searchable through a user interface as part of a font library, and for font quality assurance (QA).
+The purpose of Fontquant is to provide a high-level quantifiable overview of a font’s features and quality in order to make fonts’ technical quality and features comparable, to make their features searchable through a user interface as part of a font library, and for font quality assurance (QA).

 Examples: